niolabs/docs/docs/api/conventions.md

 The REST API is available in {{ book.product }} binaries that include the {{ book.product }} REST Component.
 Read more about {{ book.product }} core components in [components](../components/README.md).

+## Authorization

+Setting up permissions in your project.

+Authorization is about what users are allowed to do.

+Project template sets you up with default users and permissions.

+You should change these.

+Authorization for your project's users are specified in the `permissions.json` file in the `etc` directory of your project.

 ## Authentication

 Authentication is about who somebody is.

-Authorization is about what they're allowed to do.

-Authorization for your project's users are specified in the `permissions.json` file in the `etc` directory of your project.
+Authentication for your project's users are specified in the `users.json` file in the `etc` directory of your project.

-// Need help here...
-Authentication is stored separately and is used to access the {{ book.product }} core.  {{ book.product }} uses two different types of authentication: basic, and OAuth2.
+{{ book.product }} can use different types of authentication, for example basic auth and OAuth2.

 ### Basic Auth